JorgePe/randomideas/GrandPiano/README.md

 MINDSTORMS ipMIDI keyboard + Raspberry Pi softsynth + Grand Piano running Pybricks

-A script running in the RPi captures incoming MIDI notes and actuates the Grand Piano keys through the Nordic UART Service of the Pybricks firmware.
+A bash script 'midi-capture.sh' running in the RPi captures incoming MIDI notes (using ALSA 'aseqdump') and changes a status file "checkmidi.txt" everytime a 'Note ON' or 'Note OFF' passes though.

+Another (now python) script 'grandpiano.py' checks the status file and sends a 'p' to Nordic UART Service (NUS) running in the 'grandpiano.mpy' micropython script running on the Pybricks firmware on the Grand Piano' City Hub.
+This micropython script keep listening for the NUS and actuates the Grand Piano keys according to the commands receives ('p' for 'Play', 's' for 'Stop', 'r' for 'Reset' or 'Rewind').

+With proper timings the Grand Piano (in fact a pianola) follows the notes being played (it looks better for musics with few simultaneous notes)

 ## LEGO Grand Piano Westworld Theme

 [![Youtube video](https://img.youtube.com/vi/bJun4xo4aLo/0.jpg)](https://www.youtube.com/watch?v=bJun4xo4aLo)

-The virtual piano (VMPK) and the Raspberry Py MIDI synth (yoshimi) are both receiving the same MIDI notes.

-At the RPi side, a script listens to MIDI and actuates the LEGO Grand Piano each time a "Note ON" arrives so the keyboard motion is somewhat synchronized with the music.
+This is a custom demonstration of the above scripts - using my laptop to play the 'Westworld' theme (or just any plain MIDI file) and sending the MIDI stream to the RPi ipMIDI synth (throug QmidiNet) and also to a virtual MIDI pinao (VMPK) so we can see the keys being played in real time.